jkiesele/PhaseTwoAnalysis/Jets/README.md

 ```

 whether the input file format is RECO or miniAOD.
+If you want to rerun JEC, you can use the `updateJEC' argument with the path to the SQLite file.

 The main producers are:
    * `plugins/PatJetFilter.cc` -- to run over PAT events